Insights from Master Doors Canada

 Since the early days when humans first sought shelter in caves, everyone wants (and needs) a space where they feel calm, relaxed, safe, and warm.
 Your exterior door does more than mark the entry to a place that welcomes family and friends.
 It’s also part of a system that includes the house’s walls and roof, designed to protect you from wind, snow, rain, and heat.

 Having an insulated door ensures your entryway is cozy and comfortable for you and your guests.
-If you’re evaluating options for exterior doors in Canada, here are essential questions to ask door manufacturers about the energy efficiency of their products:
+If you’re evaluating options for exterior doors in Canada, here are essential questions to ask door manufacturers about the energy efficiency and exterior door insulation of their products:

 - How many layers of insulation does the entry door contain?

 - A single layer of insulation, usually just the material of the exterior door, is ideal for a mild climate.